-Some have said Sydney lacks the hip accommodations found in other major international hubs, but a top crop of hoteliers are taking Sydney’s hospitality game to a whole new level.
-To be honest, it’s the best city in Australia.
+Some have said Sydney lacks the hip accommodations found in other major international hubs, but we’d wager these best Sydney hotels beg to differ.

 In one corner, we have the sophisticated standard-bearers that continue to pamper guests in five-star style.
 In the other, we have a band of boutique, trailblazing hotels opening new urban escapes for discerning jetsetters to call home.

-Next time your travels take you to Sydney, check out (and check into) the top Sydney hotels according to us… because we’ve stayed at them.
+Next time your travels take you to Sydney, check out (and check into) the best hotels in Sydney according to us… because we’ve stayed at them.

 In this Sydney accommodation story…